 I believe that the greatest gift we have, and ultimately the only thing we can fully control, is our consciousness and its ability to elevate us.
 Yet the world has clouded our vision, and so sometimes we need a trigger to help us remember who we truly are.

 Giving people on-demand access to doctors, therapists, lawyers and other help they need

 * Hebrew University

-* In the fall plan I to enter a MFA program in Creative Writing
+* CCA's MFA program in Creative Writing (going part-time)

 I have a pet dragon.
 His name is Smaugsy.
 He's really nice once you warm up to him.